erikmortimer/dmgboy/README.md

 # dmgboy
 A Gameboy Emulator programmed in Rust, to be compiled to web and native

-## NOTE: This project is still under development, and not complete.
+## NOTE: This project is still under development and is not fully working.